idaholab/blackbear/doc/content/documentation/systems/Materials/ConcreteASREigenstrain.md

 \label{eqn:asr_strain}
 \Delta\varepsilon^{ASR}=R\{\Delta\varepsilon_{i}^{ASR}\}R^T.
 \end{equation}
-in which $\Delta\varepsilon^{ASR}$ is a 'chemically' imposed incremental strain tensor at each quadrature point, which is used by the solid mechanics model in Grizzly to drive the deformation of concrete structures.
+in which $\Delta\varepsilon^{ASR}$ is the imposed incremental strain tensor due to ASR expansion at each quadrature point, which drives the deformation of the concrete structure.

 ## Reduction of elastic modulus and tensile strength